 In 2016, Colorado law changed to allow anyone owning a car registered in the state to name a beneficiary to receive that car without having to go through probate.
 This can make estate planning for modest estates even easier.
 But experts warn that other commonly used nonprobate transfer estate-planning tools can cause confusion and legal disputes over the legitimacy of the beneficiary title.
 It’s best to work with a knowledgeable and experienced attorney in the use of the DR 2009 form for naming a beneficiary title to a motor vehicle.

 This is similar to the beneficiary deed for real estate that Colorado has had in place for some time.
-The vehicle owner must complete Department of Revenue Form DR2009 and keep it with her estate planning documents.
+The vehicle owner must complete Department of Revenue Form DR2009 and keep it with their estate planning documents.
 Then, upon the death of the vehicle owner, the beneficiary presents the form with a death certificate and the title will transfer to the beneficiary after paying the appropriate transfer fees.

 Revoking the form can be done by selling the vehicle (beneficiary approval not needed) or completing a new form.
 It’s odd, though, that you can’t revoke the form by destroying it, such as you can with a Last Will and Testament.